plzm/rag-vector-agent-semantic-kernel/labs/lab5/readme-vs.md

 WebRetrieverPlugin-Retrieve({"question":"next Boston Azure meetup date"})
 ```

-If you look through the console logs, you should find the same behavior should be happening as it did earlier.
+If you look through the console logs, you should find the same behavior as earlier.
 If by chance you get sent to the wrong RAG function, then you can add your question (or a variant of it) to the `UserIntent.yaml` file to ensure the correct intent will be returned next time.
-This gives you full flexiblity over controlling the flow.
+This gives you full flexibility over controlling the flow.